 Accordingly, segmentation consists of identifying variables through behaviours (i.e., knowledge of, attitude towards, and readiness to use a product.), psychographics (i.e., real people’s lifestyles, attitudes, self-image and aspirations), and culture.
 Most of these variables necessitate the marketer to analyse the customers in the market through primary research methods, like surveys, customer service, or hiring consultants to undertake research projects.
 Simply put: you will need data.

 The advantage of deeper segmentation is likely to be competitive gains over rivalling companies whose segmentation efforts were more superficial.
-To get access to such information marketers must be aware that they will spend a surprising amount of resources and time to collect data which customers are sometimes not so keen to share.
+To get access to such information marketers must be aware that they will spend a surprising amount of resources and time to collect data which customers are sometimes not so keen to share (Qualitative research is preferable because it showcases real stories that are the key to convincing stakeholders).

 Whichever approach you take to gain relevant data and segment your market, segments should be fashioned according to the following six characteristics: Identifiable, substantial, accessible, stable, differentiable and actionable.